j19sch/j19sch.github.io/posts/2024/20240908-being-intentional-about-exploratory-testing.md

 Exploratory testing can be done on any piece of the application, anywhere in the stack.
 If you've ever looked at a function or unit test, and said to yourself *"I wonder what this function does if I give it these parameters..."*, added a test with those parameters, and ran it, you have done exploratory testing.

 You can include as many or few layers of the stack as you want.
-Whether it's the whole stack, just the backed, the frontend with a mock service, etc. Any way to interact with an application, any interface, is valid to exploratory testing.
+Whether it's the whole stack, just the backend, the frontend with a mock service, etc. Any way to interact with an application, any interface, is valid to exploratory testing.
 The code itself, APIs, CLIs, GUIs, config files, the database, etc.

 This also means that tools are crucial to exploratory testing.
-Tools [support, extend and/or amplify](link://slug/reflections-on-my-testing-manifesto#5-tools) our testing.
+[Tools support, extend and/or amplify](link://slug/reflections-on-my-testing-manifesto#5-tools) our testing.
 This includes anything from a notebook, to browser dev tools, to an IDE, to test data generators, to code that interacts with the application in some way.

 Anything that helps you learn about the application is fair game in exploratory testing.
+How technical that testing is, depends on what it is you want to test and how you want to approach that.

 ## How does exploratory testing relate to prescribed / scripted and automated testing?

+not separate

+exploratory is learning, so input for presribed testing, and input for design and build so how does it make sense to separate the three?

+what are the miconceptions:

+- exploratory testing is the cloud on top
+- exploratory testing is after you've done the rest
+- requirements are prescribed tests are input for building, not for learning
+- exploratory and prescribed testing are two different things
+	- not what James Lyndsay said
+	- exploratory -> learning, prescribed -> confirming, change detection, check if still

+better:

+- prescribed tests as output of exploratory testing
+- design and build and test go together

+so what is input and what is output

+prescribed tests are output of learning, exploratory testing -> link with previous post: what do you fix when you fix a test

+still a lingering belief we can mostly specify software in advance, instead of having to discover as we go
+	instead of write a bit, evaluate a bit

+===> prescribed tests and requirements are ways to capture what we have learned so far; we learn through exploratory testing (in the broad sense)

+==> so exploratory testing is input for scripted and automated tests (one of the inputs)

+==> exploratory testing is learning, so what's the output of learning: test cases, test automation, user stories, docs

+==> > "It is in the doing of the work that we discover the work that we must do.
+Doing exposes reality."
+Woody Zuill, https://agilemaxims.com/

+==> we learn through building and investigating what we must build, so let's write down what we learned

+This is not a new thought.
+As James Lyndsay wrote in ["Why Exploration has a Place in any Strategy"](https://www.workroom-productions.com/why-exploration-has-a-place-in-any-strategy/):

+> We *need* exploratory tests.
+They're great.
+They tell us about risk - unexpected, unpredicted, emergent - that goes hand-in-hand with the system that has been delivered.
+Exploratory tests are immediate, of the moment.
+The risk is known - and you'll not need to test for it again until you've addressed it, and *written* a test to show you that it's gone.

+And [Maaret Pyhäjärvi](https://maaretp.com/) has been saying the same.
+In [contemporary exploratory testing](https://www.getxray.app/blog/contemporary-exploratory-testing-podcast-highlights) exploration and automation go hand-in-hand.
+And test cases, whether they are executable (i.e. automated) or not, are the output of (exploratory) testing.

+---

 => post starts with this in "Be intentional about exploratory testing"